bemxio/bad-apple-bootloader/README.md

 This will build the bootloader in the `build/bootloader.bin` file.
 If you installed QEMU and want to run the bootloader, you can do so by running `make run` in the root directory of the project.

+### Troubleshooting

+#### `qemu-system-i386: -accel kvm: invalid accelerator kvm`
+By default, the Makefile uses KVM as an accelerator for QEMU.
+Since KVM is exclusive to Linux, you might need to change it to something else.
+If you are on Windows or macOS, you can comment the `QEMUFLAGS` variable altogether, the default one should work fine.
+If it doesn't work fine (runs really slowly), feel free to experiment with different accelerators (you can find a list of them [here](https://www.qemu.org/docs/master/system/introduction.html#virtualisation-accelerators)).

+#### It's too slow/fast and/or the frame rate is unstable!
+Sadly, it's really difficult to get the original speed of the video, since the CPU cannot keep a stable frame rate.
+If you want to get closer to the original speed, you can try to increase or decrease the `DELAY_TIME` value on line 63 in [`src/print.asm`](src/print.asm).

+In the future, I might implement something bigger, like a custom interrupt handler, to get a stable frame rate.
+But for now, playing around with the `DELAY_TIME` value is the only thing you can try to make it run more faithfully.

 ## FAQ

 ### Why?